jxsvoboda/sycek/README.md

     <test.h:43:28-30:int>: Expected whitespace after ','.

-This means when checking the file test.h ccheck found a token `int` on line 43, columns 28-30.
+This means when checking the file test.h, ccheck found a token `int` on line 43, columns 28-30.
 The `int` token was following a comma, but there was no space between the comma and the `int`.
 This a formatting issue that ccheck can fix automatically.